Kaaren Verne

-Kaaren Verne (6 April 1918 – 23 December 1967) was a German-born actress, long based in the United States.
+Kaaren Verne (6 April 1918 – 23 December 1967) was a German and American actress.
 Sometimes billed as Karen Verne, she was originally a stage actress and member of the Berlin State Theatre.

 Life and career

 Verne was born in Berlin and christened Ingeborg Greta Katerina Marie-Rose Klinckerfuss.
 Related to the Bechstein family, her first marriage took place when she was 18.
 She fled the Nazis in 1938 and made her English language film début in the 1939 British film Ten Days in Paris.
 When British film production stopped during World War II, she emigrated to the USA.
-At first, the studios tried to downplay her German heritage by briefly changing her professional name to Catherine Young, but after America's entry into World War II, the publicity value of a Teutonic actress who had turned her back on Nazism was too good to avoid.

 Verne was married three times, to: